-If you’re up for posing for the whole thing, you should plan on coming here 12 times.
+If you’re up for posing for the whole thing, you should plan on coming here eight times.
 It could go faster but it probably won’t take longer.
 That’s for a full body portrait though.
 A head and shoulders portrait will take much less time.
-Perhaps 5 or 6 meetings, depending upon the length of each session.
+Perhaps 3 or 4 meetings, depending upon the length of each session.

 Wow, that's a big investment of time!
 What will the experience be like?

 Yes, it is a time investment so you have to have at least some expendable time.
-But if you think of it as a three hour block each week when you can leave everything behind and enter a different world, you might be able to see it as an interesting and unique experience.
-In terms of time commitment, it can be similar to a class or lecture series you might sign up for over an extended period.
+But if you think of it as a three hour block each week when you can leave everything behind and enter a different world, you might see it as an interesting and unique experience.
+In terms of time commitment, it can be similar to a class or lecture series that meets over an extended period.

 We can listen to whatever you choose as you pose and I work.
 That means music, audiobooks, podcasts, etc. And I always make delicious herbal tea when people come to my studio.